Phase portraits and the bifurcation set for the three-vortex interaction system: The reduced equations for

-where the symmetric variables $\gamma_1$ and $\gamma_3$ are defined in Eq.~\eqref{gammadef}.
-Since $\Theta$ is conserved, trajectories are constrained to a quadric surface in three-dimensional $(X, Y, Z)$ space.
-Without loss of generality, we may assume $\gamma_1>0$.
-The surface is a spheroid if one or three circulations are positive and one sheet of a two-sheeted hyperboloid of rotation if two are positive. \footnote{Recall that a spheroid is an ellipsoid with two equal axes, and a hyperboloid of rotation is a hyperboloid with two equal axes.} In the spheroidal case, $\Theta>0$, and $Z$ may take either sign.
-In the hyperboloidal case, $\gamma_3<0$, which implies $Z>0$, but permits $\Theta$ to take either sign.
-In the case $\Theta=0$, the hyperboloidal surface degenerates to an upper half-cone.
-The distinction between spheroidal and hyperboloidal phase surfaces was noted in Ref.~\cite{Hernandez:2019, Hernandez:2018} using action-angle coordinates for $Z_1$ and $Z_2$.
+As \(\dv{\Theta}{t}=0\), trajectories are constrained to a quadric surface in \((X, Y, Z)\) space.
+Considering Eq.~\eqref{circulation_1}, this surface is an ellipsoid if one or three circulations are positive and one sheet of a two-sheeted hyperboloid if two are positive.
+In the ellipsoidal case, \(\Theta\), and \(Z\) may take either sign.
+When \(\kappa_1 \kappa_2<0\), \(\Theta\) may take either sign, and which sheet of the hyperboloid is physically relevant depends on both \(\Theta\) and the circulations.

 Using the notation~\eqref{gammadef}, we may write the Hamiltonian as